-Zonulin family protein (ZFP) is a protein that has been correlated with abnormal Lactulose Mannitol test; the long-accepted standard for intestinal permeability.
-Elevated levels of ZFP have been associated with metabolic syndrome, obesity, and several autoimmune, inflammatory and neoplastic diseases.
-Such diseases include Celiac disease, type I diabetes, juvenile nonalcoholic fatty liver disease, and evidence is accumulating for multiple sclerosis, rheumatoid arthritis, asthma, and inflammatory bowel disease.
+Zonulin family protein (ZFP) is a protein that is poorly correlated with abnormal Lactulose Mannitol test; the long-accepted standard for intestinal permeability. however, elevated levels of ZFP have been associated with metabolic syndrome, obesity, and several autoimmune, inflammatory and neoplastic diseases.
+Such diseases include Coeliac disease, type I diabetes, juvenile nonalcoholic fatty liver disease.
+Evidence is accumulating for multiple sclerosis, rheumatoid arthritis, asthma, and inflammatory bowel disease.

 Zonulin may open the tight junctions between the cells in the wall of the intestine.
 Elevated levels of zonulin have been identified as the potential doorway to intestinal hyperpermeability (commonly called “leaky gut syndrome”).
 Increased intestinal permeability may be a contributory factor in Crohn’s Disease and other inflammatory, autoimmune and gastro-intestinal diseases as well as on symptoms or even diseases occuring outside the digestive system.

 The pathway from the intestinal lumen and the circulatory system is normally tightly regulated.
 If zonulin is up-regulated for excessive periods of time an increase in antigens can cause both intestinal and extra-intestinal autoimmune disorders in genetically susceptible individuals.
 Serum zonulin levels may be higher in obese adults, and in those with impaired glucose tolerance.
 Elevated serum levels of zonulin and increased permeability are commonly observed in patients at risk of developing Crohn’s disease and type 1 diabetes – even before symptom begin!
 High serum ZFP levels may also be seen with the use of corticosteroids and non-steroidal anti-inflammatory drugs.